drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 samples
 ```

-We can confirm that we have the correct number of samples:
+You can confirm that we have the correct number of samples:

 ```{code-cell} ipython3
 len(samples)